marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   file.
 The information in this data file is very dependent on the structure of the generated code, so you must use the same source code and the same optimization options for both compilations.
+  See details about the file naming in :option:`-fprofile-arcs`.

   With :option:`-fbranch-probabilities`, GCC puts a :samp:`REG_BR_PROB` note on each :samp:`JUMP_INSN` and :samp:`CALL_INSN`.